AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Historical Perspective

 Expressing a computation in terms of artificial neurons was first thought in 1943, by Warren S. McCulloch and Walter Pitts in their seminal article *A logical calculus of the ideas immanent in nervous activity*.
-This paper has a significant impact in the field of artificial intelligence.
-It is interesting to realize the knowledge we had about neurons at that time.
-The perceptron model presented originate from this seminal paper.
+This paper had a significant impact in the field of artificial intelligence.
+It is interesting to realize the knowledge we had about biological neurons at that time.
+The perceptron model presented in this chapter originate from this seminal paper.

 ## What have we seen in this chapter
 This chapter covers the following topics: